Best Colleges & Universities Kentucky 2023

 Salary After Attending: $41,466

 The University of Pikeville is a small private university with a rural campus located in Pikeville, Kentucky.
 Undergrads here number 2,261.
 Admissions are selective and the school has an acceptance rate of 67%.
 It’s been around for about 150 years and offers both undergraduate and graduate programs.
 The university has a graduation rate of 28% and the average tuition and fees are $21,550.
 The school offers approximately 26 bachelor’s degrees.
 Explore Pikevilles programs for undergraduate students in subjects such as health/human performance, nursing, and political science.
-Or study in one of their two professional schools: the College of Optometry and the College of Osteopathic Medicine.

 14. Spalding University